primer/react/docs/content/theming.md

 title: Theming
 ---

-Theming in Primer React is made possible by a theme object that allows you to define your application's colors, spacing, fonts, and more.
+Theming in Primer React is made possible by a theme object that defines your application's colors, spacing, fonts, and more.

-The structure of the [default theme object](/theme-reference) adheres to the [System UI Theme Specification](https://system-ui.com/theme) and contains the following keys:

-- colors
-- space
-- fonts
-- fontSizes
-- fontWeights
-- lineHeights
-- borderWidths
-- radii
-- shadows
-- breakpoints
-- sizes

 ## ThemeProvider